MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-wfopen.md

 When a file is opened in Unicode mode, input functions translate the data that's read from the file into UTF-16 data stored as type **`wchar_t`**.
 Functions that write to a file opened in Unicode mode expect buffers that contain UTF-16 data stored as type **`wchar_t`**.
 If the file is encoded as UTF-8, then UTF-16 data is translated into UTF-8 when it's written.
 The file's UTF-8-encoded content is translated into UTF-16 when it's read.
 An attempt to read or write an odd number of bytes in Unicode mode causes a [parameter validation](../parameter-validation.md) error.
 To read or write data that's stored in your program as UTF-8, use a text or binary file mode instead of a Unicode mode.
 You're responsible for any required encoding translation.

 If the file already exists and is opened for reading or appending, then any byte order mark (BOM) in the file determines the encoding.
-The BOM encoding takes precedence over the encoding that's specified by the **`ccs`** flag.
+The BOM encoding takes precedence over the encoding specified by the **`ccs`** flag.
 The **`ccs`** encoding is only used when no BOM is present or the file is a new file.

 > [!NOTE]
 > BOM detection only applies to files that are opened in Unicode mode (that is, by passing the **`ccs`** flag).